All Episodes

 You talk about that on your program every day and every night.

-The last thing that major employers need right now are additional burdens, are people who either don't want to get the vaccine, or maybe they don't want to be tested every week and they leave their jobs.
+The last thing that major employers need right now are additional burdens, are people who either don't want to get the vaccine or maybe they don't want to be tested every week and they leave their jobs.

-So for all of those reasons, um this is a bad decision, and I don't think the OSHA law provides them the right to do it.
+And I don't think the OSHA law provides them the right to do it.

-And and really quickly, the one thing I really think about this is Biden has failed on Afghanistan on the at the border, as you're seeing all weekend, the great reporting by Fox News um on the economy, his numbers are tanking on all those fronts.
+And really quickly, the one thing I really think about this is Biden has failed on Afghanistan, at the border, as you're seeing all weekend, the great reporting by Fox News on the economy.

 And the only place where he's sort of a little bit above water is COVID.

-And so he's doing these managers.
+And so he's doing these mandates.

-Actually, I hate to tell you there was a poll out last week, he's below water in COVID now.
+Actually, I hate to tell you, there was a poll last week.

-But when he did By the way, remember, you know, at this point last year, you know, we're now t this year three hundred times we have three hundred times more cases of COVID positivity than we did last year before the election.
+By the way, remember, you know, at this point last year, you know, we're now this year, 300 times, we have 300 times more cases of COVID positivity than we did last year before the election.

-That's the two step he's trying to pull off, and he's trying to squeeze that through OSHA.
+That's the two-step he's trying to pull off, and he's trying to squeeze that through OSHA.

 So there's pretext here, we call it in the law.